Soft Tissue Cancer & Soft Tissue Sarcoma | Symptoms, Diagnosis & Treatment

 The plastic surgeons at Plastic Surgery Central have extra training in the management of soft tissue cancer (sarcoma) including the reconstructive surgery that is often required.
 Dr Roger Woods helped to write the National clinical guidelines or the care of Sarcoma with the Cancer Council of Australia, and was lead author in the Reconstructive surgery area.

-You can be reassured that we have the expertise and team to support you or your loved one through this complex condition.
+You can be reassured that we have the experience and team to support you or your loved one through this complex condition.

 Our Soft Tissue Tumour Surgeons